 • it is at the best rent which can reasonably be obtained without a premium being taken (one off capital payment for the beneficial interest of the lease)

-Why a landlord needs a written tenancy agreement
+Why a landlord needs a written tenancy agreement form

-Generally, a tenancy agreement is beneficial for both the landlord and the tenant and should be used in almost all lettings.
+Generally, a tenancy agreement form is beneficial for both the landlord and the tenant and should be used in almost all lettings.
 A tenancy agreement is useful to a landlord in that it sets out in clear terms the rights and responsibilities of both the landlord and tenant for such things as repair and maintenance.
 If a disagreement arises then it will be useful in settling a dispute that could ultimately go as far as the Courts.
 The tenancy agreement would form the foundation to any legal case pressed by the landlord.

-Where to get a tenancy agreement?
+Where to get a tenancy agreement form?

-The Internet is awash with tenancy agreements.
-It is possible to buy them or download a tenancy agreement for free from websites like Property Hawk.
+The Internet is awash with tenancy agreement forms.
+It is possible to buy them or download a tenancy agreement form for free from websites like Property Hawk.
 The main thing that landlords should ensure is that the tenancy agreement has been prepared by a bone fide solicitor and that it is suitable for the purpose.
-The Property Hawk Free Tenancy Agreement is a general tenancy agreement that is suitable for use in most rental properties including HMOs.
+The Property Hawk Free Tenancy Agreement is a general tenancy agreement form that is suitable for use in most rental properties including HMOs.
 Landlords can be sometimes be tempted to edit and customise their tenancy agreement.
 This is entirely legal but landlords need to be aware of the legal constraints covered below.

 What types of tenancy agreement are there?

 There are a number of alternative tenancies which can be used by a landlord all requiring a different tenancy agreement but their use by buy-to-let landlords is very limited.